redhat-cop/agnosticd/ansible/roles/lets-encrypt/README.md

 Requirements
 ------------

+Request Let's Encrypt Wildcard Certificates for the Cluster Make sure to import the intermediate certificate ([letsencrypt.org/certs/fakeleintermediatex1.pem](https://letsencrypt.org/certs/fakeleintermediatex1.pem)) into your browser to accept all newly created certificates.

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

 Role Variables